 Geelong Kokoda Youth Program

-The program gives us the opportunity to be part of an experience that has the potential to bring about a remarkable change in the behaviour of a young person through this positive involvement.
+The program gives us the opportunity to be part of an experience that has the potential to bring about a change in the behaviour of a young person through this positive involvement.

 Leopold has been working with the program since its Geelong inception in 2013.
 Each year we have ensured the involvement of at least one deserving young person by raising the funds necessary for their involvement.